-The cephalopharyngeal skeleton of the third instar is similar to the second instar but the median tooth is strongly curved downward (Fig. 6F).
+The cephalopharyngeal skeleton of the third instar is similar to the second instar.
+Still, the median tooth is strongly curved downward (Fig. 6F).
 Dorsal face of the anterior part of mouthhooks consists of tooth-like sclerites.
-Dorsal cornua is slightly longer than the pigmented part of the ventral cornua.
-Ventral pharyngeal ridge is more demarcated than the second instar.
-Anterior spiracle as Figure 6G.
-Posterior spiracle as Figure 6H but in latter phase the tubular extension of abdominal segment 8 is lightly sclerotized.
+Dorsal cornua are slightly longer than the pigmented part of the ventral cornua.
+The ventral pharyngeal ridge is more demarcated than the second instar.
+Anterior spiracle as Fig. 6G.
+Posterior spiracle as Fig. 6H but in latter phase the tubular extension of abdominal segment 8 is lightly sclerotised.